yig/graphics101-raycasting/README.md

 * Build and run and test that it is working correctly.
 Qt Creator has a great debugger interface.

+* Check your work with the command line tests by running `ctest --verbose`.
+This will test that your camera is working correctly.

 * Check your work with the [autograder](https://github.com/yig/graphics101-raycasting-autograder).

 * Copy the latest autograder output (`.html` file and associated directory) into a new `output/` subdirectory.